-This post was updated December 2016.
+This post was updated June 2018.
 Please note, all of these photos were taken in September and October 2014, 6 months before the earthquake of April 2015.
-Because of the damage sustained during the earthquake, Kathmandu looks much different than our photos show.
+Because of the damage sustained during the earthquake, Kathmandu looks much different than what our photos show.

 Photojourney Through Kathmandu

 We first arrived in Kathmandu at night, fresh off of the plane from Dubai.
 What a difference between these two cities!